| They've

 bands who people used to say 'You''ve heard of them, but you don't know what they sound

+like."
 Whilst the band are playing it cool it

 seems thier parents are glowing with pride in their sons.
 "It's actually nice for